GeoffreyHecht/paprika/README.md

   -u UNSAFE, --unsafe
                          Unsafe mode (no args checking) -vc VERSIONCODE, --versionCode VERSIONCODE
-                         Version Code of the application (extract from manifest), empty by default -vn VERSIONNAME, --versionName VERSIONNAME
+                         Version Code of the application, empty by default -vn VERSIONNAME, --versionName VERSIONNAME
-                         Version Name of the application (extract from manifest), empty by default -tsdk TARGETSDKVERSION, --targetSdkVersion TARGETSDKVERSION
+                         Version Name of the application, empty by default -tsdk TARGETSDKVERSION, --targetSdkVersion TARGETSDKVERSION
-                         Target SDK Version (extract from manifest), empty by default -sdk SDKVERSION, --sdkVersion SDKVERSION
+                         Target SDK Version (extracted from manifest) -sdk SDKVERSION, --sdkVersion SDKVERSION
-                         SDK version (extract from manifest), empty by default -omp, --onlyMainPackage
+                         SDK version, empty by default -omp, --onlyMainPackage
                          Analyze only the main package of the application
 ```